 In New Orleans, you'll find nightlife and live music.
 The length of your trip often depends on your style of travel.
 A weekend here is typical.
 Visiting the old town is also a must.
 A weekend is a great amount of time to relax and see the many things that New Orleans has to offer.

-The entertaining city of Orlando offers shopping and theater.
+The family-friendly city of Orlando offers shopping and theater.
 People enjoy relaxing at one of the resorts.
-Five days may feel like too much time here unless you plan to do a lot of relaxing.
+Five days may feel like too much time unless you plan to do a lot of relaxing.
 The length of your trip often depends on your style of travel.